 LING 5990.
 SEMINAR IN LINGUISTICS.
 Zero to six credit hours.
 One hour of discussion and two hours of seminar per week.
-Prerequisites: Two from LING 5030-Introduction to Generative Syntax, LING 5040-Introduction to Generative Phonology or LING 5060-Compositional Semantics or authorization of the Director of the Department.
+Prerequisites: Two from LING 5030, LING 5040 or LING 5060 or authorization of the Director of the Department.

 Exploration of a field of study in contemporary linguistics.
 Search, reading and discussion of primary sources from the chosen subject.
 Identification and specification of a linguistic inquiry and design of an original research project.
 Project completion and presentation of a technical report and/or research poster will be requiered.